Elijah-glitch/Authentication-user/README.md

 In this project, Google's Firebase service is used to authenticate users, and you can log in and register and access your personal profile.
 You can also reset your password if you forget it.

+*✅ please turn on your vpn to see demo*

 ---
 ## Log In
 ![log in](https://user-images.githubusercontent.com/91375726/185105086-c915e76b-87bf-46c5-bb99-8fc4502d9a21.png)